remingtonc/pyang-as-lib/README.md

-# pyang-as-plugin
+# pyang-as-lib
-Demo of using pyang like a plugin.
+Demo of using pyang like a library.